sonnerberg/jsramverk-project-backend/README.md

 and I knew that I would be able to get code coverage by using these.

 I initially tried to use another testing library which did not play well with `mongoose`.

+## Real time

+To implement the real time aspect of my application I used the built in support in Apollo for GraphQL subscriptions.

+This allowed me to use a single backend server for all the logic in the application.

+The backend is sending new stock prices every 5 seconds and the stock prices are sent to the frontend client to be plotted on graphs.

+I think that it works well and I am also using the subscription to let clients know of new users that are registered to the application.

+## Continous Integration (CI)

+For CI I have used [Travis CI](https://travis-ci.org/) and [Scrutinizer CI](https://scrutinizer-ci.com/).

+By the use of CI I have more trust in that my application code will run and function the was that I intend.

+As my code coverage is quite high for both the frontend and the backend the CI services are able to handle most of my application logic.

+I did not figure out how to test the backend WebSockets but the information sent over the WebSocket is tested to be recieved in the frontend.

+My code quality for the backend is quite poor and this is because my tests recieved a very low score.
+I think that this is a correct evaluation of my code and there is most likely room for improvement in making the test code less complex.
+However, as the tests are working as I expect I do not see the need for improving the code at this moment in time.

 ## Attribution